-The X5 can accommodate up to seven passengers, but only those in the first two rows will be comfortable.
+The X5 can accommodate up to 7 passengers, but only front- and second-row passengers will be comfortable.